Introductory exercise on Using ASReview Datatools

 pip install --upgrade asreview-datatools

-Before you are going to write your script, here is a general explaination of how you can get started with ASReview datatools.
+Before you are going to write your script, here is a general explanation of how you can get started with ASReview datatools.
 The parts between the brackets need to be filled out by you when using ASReview Datatools.

 asreview data [name_of_tool]

-where [name_of_tool] is the name of the tool you want to use (describe, convert, dedup, vstack, or compose) followed by positional arguments and optional arguments.
+is the name of the tool you want to use (describe

 Each tool has its own help description which is available with: